History of the Indianapolis Colts: 1988–1994: Playoff drought

-In 1992 Ted Marchibroda was brought in as the new head coach of the team.
+In 1992 Ted Marchibroda was brought in as the new head coach.
 Marchibroda had been the coach of the Baltimore Colts from 1975 to 1979 and had posted a 41–33 record overall.
 The Colts received the number one overall pick in the 1992 draft and used it to select defensive tackle Steve Emtman.
 Indianapolis also dealt start running back Eric Dickerson to the Los Angeles Raiders, thus disposing of many of the components of the 1991 team.
 With the many changes came different results on the field with the Colts going 9–7 in Marchiroda's first season.
 Despite the success in 1992, the team only had 1,102 rushing yards, the fewest for any team during the decade.
 The turnaround seen in 1992 did not continue into 1993 with the team starting the season with a 3–4 record en route to a 4–12 regular-season record, good for fifth in the AFC East.
 Changes were again implemented in the organization during the 1994 offseason, which saw the Colts trade Jeff George to the Atlanta Falcons and draft running back Marshall Faulk.
 Faulk went on to be the second great Indianapolis Colts running back following Eric Dickerson.

 Along with many of the roster changes seen in the 1994 offseason, owner Robert Irsay also changed team management by replacing his son, Jim Irsay, with Bill Tobin as the general manager of the Colts.
 Besides the many draft trades and roster moves, Tobin was also instrumental in acquiring quarterback Jim Harbaugh in 1994.
 These and other changes allowed the Colts to change their fortunes in 1994 with the team improving to an 8–8 record, which was good enough for a third-place finish in the AFC East, but not good enough for a postseason appearance, which the team had not made in seven seasons.